'We won’t be enslaved by Hindi': Stalin tells Amit Shah

 The DMK President was referring to Shah’s speech at the 38th meeting of the Committee of Parliament on Official Language in which he said Hindi must be finally accepted without opposition, even if the pace of acceptance is slow.

-Also Read: TN CM Stalin urges PM Modi to intervene in Cauvery issue, advise Karnataka to release water

 “I strongly denounce Union Home Minister @AmitShah's audacious push for Hindi acceptance.
 It's a blatant attempt to subjugate non-Hindi speakers.
 Tamil Nadu rejects any form of Hindi hegemony and imposition.
-Our language and heritage define us -- we won't be enslaved by Hindi!,” Stalin said in the statement.
+Our language and heritage define us – we won't be enslaved by Hindi!,” Stalin said in a post on X.

+I strongly denounce Union Home Minister @AmitShah's audacious push for Hindi acceptance.
+It's a blatant attempt to subjugate non-Hindi speakers.
+Tamil Nadu rejects any form of Hindi hegemony and imposition.
+Our language and heritage define us – we won't be enslaved by Hindi!… pic.twitter.com/gNiJ2TGtKm— M.K.Stalin (@mkstalin) August 5, 2023

 Stalin also asked Shah to take note of vehement opposition to imposition of Hindi in states like Karnataka and West Bengal.